qm-somesh/email-campaign-analytics/PROJECT_SUMMARY.md

 The application now supports dual-database architecture with both BigQuery (for email campaign analytics) and SQL Server (for email trigger reporting), providing comprehensive email marketing analytics across multiple data platforms.
 The mock data services provide realistic development environments that don't require external database access, making it easy to demonstrate, develop, and extend the application.

-**Current Status**: The application is fully functional with enterprise-grade performance, ready for production deployment with BigQuery credentials.
+**Current Status**: The application is fully functional with enterprise-grade performance, ready for production deployment with database connectivity.

 **Last Updated**: June 5, 2025
 **Compilation Status**: ✅ No TypeScript errors found - Clean build